epfl-ada/ada-2021-project-mahj/README.md

 ## Research questions
+- Is the influence of media ownership groups visible in quotes shared by newspapers?
-* Does the clustering of media enable us to detect the groups owning them?
+- Does the clustering of media based on quotebank enable us to detect the groups owning them?
-* What are the best metrics to identify the group they belong to?
+- What are the best metrics to identify the group they belong to?
-* Does the membership of a media to a consortium influence the choice of their speaker?
+  * Based on the speakers: Does the membership of a media to a consortium influence the choice / importance of their speakers?
+  * Based on the quotes: Does the membership of a media to a consortium influence the choice / importance of topics or use of a specific term?